 There can be barriers to participating in sport: expensive equipment and fees can get in the way and individuals or parents looking out for their kids may fear injury from sport-related physical activity.

-- On average, Canadian children are still sitting too much and moving too little to reach their full potential, according to the 2018 Participaction report.
+- On average, Canadian children are still sitting too much and moving too little to reach their full potential, according to the 2020 ParticipACTION Report Card.

 - Just 62 per cent of 3- to 4-year-olds are achieving the recommended activity levels for their age group.